Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 Vemik gave her his friendliest fang-filled sideways snarl.
 "I can be very careful, *Till*-ly!
 Also!
 Is very brave woman who visit other worlds!
 And let *cave*-monkey take her, uh... hundred *meter* up into Ketta?"

 She laughed.
-"Flattery will get you nowhere…" she said, but the wink she gave him said otherwise.
+"Flattery will get you nowhere..." she said, but the wink she gave him said otherwise.

-"Maybe… But will it get me *spring* steel?
+"Maybe...
+But will it get me *spring* steel?
 Ooh!
 And how it works!"

 "How it works?
 That would take a trip through quantum mechanics, and be just as hard to explain as magnets.
 Which is funny because it’s the same thing at the bottom that makes both work!"

 "Okay.
 But how to make it?"

-"I could get in a *lot* of trouble… Or, well.
+"I could get in a *lot* of trouble...
+Or, well.
 Daniel might give me a telling-off at least.
 It’s not like there’s an actual *law* against telling you anything..."

-"Maybe…" Vemik thought quickly.
+"Maybe..."
+Vemik thought quickly.
 "Well, the People are *strong,* and the gods gave us the forest.
 Nothing here smarter, nothing stronger.
-Not many *bigger.* But the gods made stronger things on the grass where there is more room, teach us that always, there is bigger, meaner thing…but sometimes, Brown One get jealous of the forest, and prey on us."
+Not many *bigger.* But the gods made stronger things on the grass where there is more room, teach us that always, there is bigger, meaner thing... but sometimes, Brown One get jealous of the forest, and prey on us."

 "I know.
-I saw the drone footage…" Tilly sighed and turned to look eastward toward the plains. "...But I mean, the whole *point* of not just shooting the thing was you guys have to do it yourselves.
+I saw the drone footage..."
+Tilly sighed and turned to look eastward toward the plains. "...But I mean, the whole *point* of not just shooting the thing was you guys have to do it yourselves.
 Otherwise we’re Taking from you, right?"

 "That Brown One will prey on us again.
-The People…make very good food.
+The People... make very good food.
 They stop wanting to eat other things.
 And when he attack us again, many of us die Taking it.
 I’ll be there.
 I don’t want to be eaten.
 When I Give my body, it will be to the tribe.
 In many hands of years I hope."

 She shivered, glanced guiltily at Professor Daniel’s hut, then sighed. "...Alright."
 She half-turned on the branch to face him, looking suddenly very serious.
-"So, like I said, you’re gonna need to find a way to make a light oil…"
+"So, like I said, you’re gonna need to find a way to make a light oil..."

 "Start from roots and climb up.
 What *is* oil?"

 "...Oh boy.
-Okay, basics first…"
+Okay, basics first..."

 They sat up in the tree going over what oil was and what *Manganese* was, and what *alloys* were and other things until the sun was gone and the night-creatures were singing their quiet song among the trees.
 Vemik carried her down to the ground while there was still enough light for a safe climb, and she promised to order some books.